avajs/ava/maintaining.md

 #### GitHub App for bypassing branch rulesets

 The `main` branch has rulesets that prevent direct pushes, including from `GITHUB_TOKEN`.
 When releasing a new version from a commit ref, the workflow creates the version commit (updating `package.json` and `package-lock.json`) and the version tag via the GitHub API.
-The commit is created using a GitHub App token so that the App's identity can be granted a ruleset bypass, while the lightweight tag is created with `GITHUB_TOKEN`.
+The commit is created using a GitHub App token so that the App's identity can be granted a ruleset bypass.
+The App is also used for tagging and creating the release, but this isn't relevant for branch protections, it just looks pretty.

 The App must be configured with:

-- **Repository permissions:** Write access to the `package.json` and `package-lock.json` files
+- **Repository permissions:** Write access to contents
-- **Ruleset bypass** granted in the `main` branch ruleset settings
+- **Ruleset bypass** granted in the relevant rulesets

 Two repository configuration values are required: